 Among the most common psychological biases, we can list:

-- Overconfidence: Considered as the most common one, overconfidence encourages investors to believe that they know more than what they actually do.
-It often leads to wrong behavior regarding financial decisions, such as neglecting portfolio diversification or overtrading.
-Whilst an overconfident investor might think they can make very successful yet risky decisions, the market unpredictability can be a huge challenge, which may result in consequent losses.
+- Overconfidence: Considered the most common, overconfidence encourages investors to believe they know more than they actually do.
+It often leads to erroneous financial decision-making behavior, such as neglecting portfolio diversification or excessive trading.
+While overconfident investors may think they can make highly successful but risky decisions, the unpredictability of the market can present a huge challenge, leading to substantial losses.

-- Confirmation bias: This bias can result in heavy consequences, as this usually happens when certain investors seek out confirmation for their existing knowledge.
-This type of investor is only interested in information that approves their knowledge and avoids any evidence that may contradict their perception or their basic knowledge.
+- Confirmation bias: This bias can have far-reaching consequences, as it generally occurs when some investors seek to confirm their existing knowledge.
+This type of investor is only interested in information that confirms his or her knowledge, and avoids any evidence that might contradict his or her perception or basic knowledge.

-- The herd mentality: It’s important to consider that every investor, like the rest, wants to make the best financial decisions.
-One of the most common strategies is to check the trends and copy other investors, assuming that if a wide circle of investors make the same choice, it must be correct.
-This bias is present mostly in cryptocurrency markets, as it is a new market that is not yet mastered and accessible to everyone.
+- Herd mentality: it’s important to consider that every investor, like everyone else, wants to make the best financial decisions.
+One of the most common strategies is to check trends and copy other investors, on the assumption that if a large circle of investors make the same choice, it must be the most correct one.
+This bias is especially prevalent in the crypto-currency markets, as this is a new market that has yet to be mastered and is accessible to everyone.

 So, what is the real impact of psychological biases on your portfolio performance?